Depressed by Low CD Rates? Here’s How to Earn the Best Rates on Cash

 There is a well-known investing strategy that is gaining popularity as a possible alternative to earning high returns on cash reserves.
 The investment strategy is referred to and is known in the financial world as Cash-Secured Put Selling.
 This technique is turning out to be a good substitute to investing in money funds yielding returns better than even the best CD rates available.

-This cash investment approach is being used by many rich individuals and institutions to give them returns of approximately 10% on their cash resources.
+This cash investment approach is being used by many rich individuals and institutions to give them returns in excess of 12% on their cash resources.
 In very brief terms the technique involves using cash funds as security or collateral to engage in selling or writing stock put options.

 While many believe that trading in stock options is extremely risky it is not the case when using the system of cash secured put option selling.
 Selling cash secured put options in stocks or ETFs (Exchange Traded Funds) or indexes is among the safer strategies in the many options trading systems.